 Restoring to Microsoft Azure

-Restore to Microsoft Azure can be performed only using backup files stored in standard repositories for which you have specified one-time access keys of an IAM user whose permissions are used to access the repository.
+Restore to Microsoft Azure can be performed only using backup files stored on backup repositories for which you have specified a Hash-based Message Authentication Code (HMAC) key associated with the service account that is used to access the repository.
 To learn how to specify credentials for repositories, see sections Creating New Repositories and Connecting to Existing Appliances.

-Veeam Backup & Replication allows you to restore Amazon EC2 instances from image-level backups created with Veeam Backup for AWS to Microsoft Azure as Azure VMs.
-You can restore EC2 instances to any available restore point.
+Veeam Backup & Replication allows you to restore VM instances from image-level backups created with Veeam Backup for Google Cloud to Microsoft Azure as Azure VMs.
+You can restore VM instances to any available restore point.
 For more information, see the Veeam Backup & Replication User Guide, section Restore to Microsoft Azure.

 Before you start the restore operation: